rafaqz/AutoInteract.jl/README.md

 [![Build Status](https://travis-ci.org/rafaqz/AutoInteract.jl.svg?branch=master)](https://travis-ci.org/rafaqz/AutoInteract.jl)

-This module is to allow automatic generation of interactive interfaces for any julia type than contains anything that can be controlled with buttons and sliders.
+The aim of this module is to allow automatic generation of interactive interfaces for any julia type that could be controlled with buttons and sliders.

 It also facilities interactive plotting of any AbstractArray nested anywhere in the data.